 Malta and Gozo Diving

-Both islands also offer diving for buddy pairs who would like to explore the islands waters from the shore independently with vehicle hire.
-A minimum qualification level is required, as well as a range of guided shore and boat dive trips.
+Regaldive feature diving on the islands of Malta and Gozo.
+Both islands offer a range of guided shore and boat dive trips as well as diving for buddy pairs who would like to explore the islands waters from the shore independently with vehicle hire.
+A minimum qualification level is required for this.

 There are around 50 dive sites, accessed from the shore and boat across Gozo and Comino.
-The water clarity and stable conditions make the island ideal for learners and inexperienced divers, whilst the arches, tunnels and caves will delight the most experienced diver looking for an alternative to the coral reef on more challenging dives.
+The water clarity and stable conditions make the island ideal for learners and inexperienced divers, whilst the arches, tunnels and caves will delight those looking for an alternative to the coral reef on more challenging dives.

-Xlendi is typical of the islands’ fishing villages and Xewkija, dominated by the famous Rotunda Church, is set away from the hustle and bustle of the beaches and enjoys a peace and tranquillity typical of all the villages in Gozo.
+Topside, the hilltop citadel of Victoria (also known as Rabat) is the heart of Gozo, and offers a bustling market square.
+Xlendi is typical of the islands’ fishing villages and Xewkija, dominated by the famous Rotunda Church, is set away from the hustle and bustle of the beaches and enjoys a peace and tranquillity typical of Gozo.

-Close by, the tiny island of Comino lies between Gozo and Malta, is car free, offers a lovely diversion and peaceful visit with some of the island group’s prettiest coves and quiet beaches.
+Close by, the tiny island of Comino lying between Gozo and Malta, is car free, offers a lovely diversion and peaceful visit with some of the archipelago’s prettiest coves and quiet beaches.

 Malta and Gozo's Resorts